Frequently asked questions

 Holiday courses include activities every afternoon, while the intensive course includes English lessons on three afternoons and activities on two afternoons.
 The minimum age for the intensive course is 16 years old, and we only recommend intensive courses for more serious and motivated students.

 We now offer a semi intensive course which includes lessons on only two afternoons per week.
-The semi intensive course is available for students aged 14+ years.
+The semi intensive course is available for students aged 14 years and above.

 During the summer, for students aged 14 and over, there are optional activities arranged for most evenings, plus a Sunday afternoon meeting on the beach.
 These are all supervised by St Brelade’s College staff.